florianmattana/hugo/content/posts/fp4-fused-attention-kernel-sm120.md

 ### The wrong register count

-The A matrix is a [16 x 32] slice of Q. With 32 threads in a warp, each holding 4 FP4-packed registers of 4 elements each, that is exactly 32 times 4 times 4 = 512 elements, matching the tile size of 16 times 32.
-There is exactly one correct layout.
+We are inside the k_tile loop, at the moment where each thread loads its slice of Qinto registers before calling the MMA.
+This is the fragment load: the step thatdistributes the A matrix across the 32 threads of the warp so the Tensor Core can consume it.
+The A tile here is a [16 x 32] slice of Q: 16 token rows, each spanning 32 elementsalong the head dimension.
+512 values in total, divided exactly across 32 threads.Each thread holds 4 registers of 4 FP4 elements each: 32 × 4 × 4 = 512.
+The distribution is exact.
+There is no slack.

-My original code loaded two registers per thread for A. That was wrong.
-The correct number is four.
-With only two registers, half the A matrix was never loaded.
-The hardware was reading uninitialized memory for those positions and silently producing garbage accumulations.
+My original code loaded two registers per thread.
+That covered only half the A tile.
+The other 256 elements had no owner.
+The hardware read those positions from whatever happened to be in the registers at that point, uninitialized memory, and computed dot products against it.
+No error was raised.
+The kernel ran to completion and wroteoutput that looked like real attention scores.

 ### The wrong lane grouping

-The grouping was also wrong.
-I had used `lane / 16` to select K-column groups, which produces two groups of 16 lanes each.
-That means lanes 0 through 15 all loaded identical K-column positions, and lanes 16 through 31 loaded another identical set.
-Sixteen lanes loading the same bytes is never correct.
+The register count was not the only problem.
+Even with the right number of registers, the data inside them was wrong.
+The K-column each thread loads depends on its lane ID.
+My formula used `lane / 16`, which divides the 32 lanes into two groups of 16.
+Every thread in the first grouploaded the same K-column positions, and every thread in the second group loaded another identical set.
+Two groups of 16 threads duplicating each other's work means only two distinct K-column ranges were ever read.
+The other half of the A tile, the K-columns that no group was assigned to, was never touched.

+The correct formula is `lane % 4`, which creates four groups of eight threads.
+Each group gets a different K-column subgroup, and together the four groups cover all 32 K-columns of the A tile without overlap or gap.

 ### The fix

-The right grouping uses `lane / 4` to determine the row within the warp tile and `lane % 4` to determine the K-column subgroup.
-That gives 8 row positions times 4 column groups = 32 unique thread assignments.
-The four registers follow a specific pattern: the first two registers cover row0 and row0+8 at the base K-column, and the second two cover the same rows with K-columns shifted by 16.
-The row alternates between row0 and row0+8 rather than staying on one row for all four registers.
+With `lane / 4` for the row and `lane % 4` for the K-column subgroup, each of the32 threads gets a unique assignment: 8 row positions times 4 K-column groups.
+No two threads duplicate each other's work and no position in the A tile goes unloaded.
+The four registers follow a pattern that is worth making explicit because it is easy to get wrong.
+The first two registers, a0 and a1, cover the same K-column range but different rows: a0 for row0, a1 for row0+8.
+The second two registers, a2 and a3, shift the K-columns by 16 and repeat the same row pattern: a2 for row0, a3 for row0+8.
+The row alternates across registers rather than incrementing, which is the opposite of what feels natural.

+Running the identity matrix test after this fix: 8 non-zeros, on the diagonal at the correct positions for columns 0 through 7.

 After this fix: 8 non-zeros, correct diagonal positions for columns 0 through 7.